 Entrance Music & Noon – 1:30pm

-Jesse Angrist is a 2019 graduate from the seventh grade at Iroquois Middle School in Niskayuna, New York.
+Jesse Angrist is a rising eighth grader at Iroquois Middle School in Niskayuna, New York.
 He has been studying classical guitar with Harry Pellegrin for five years.
 When Jesse is not practicing guitar, he enjoys studying math and science, and playing video games.

 Pej Reitz, pianist, is a native of the Binghamton Area.
 She received her Bachelor and Master of Music degrees in piano performance with accompanying emphasis.
 She attended Boston University, New England Conservatory and Binghamton University.
 She has studied piano with Jean Casadesus, Victor Rosenbaum, Seymour Fink and Walter Ponce and accompanying with Allen Rogers.
 She has accompanied throughout the United States, in England, South America, Spain and at the American Institute of Musical Studies in Graz, Austria.
 She was a winner of the Artistic Ambassadors Program by the United States Information Agency in partnership with the John F. Kennedy Center for the performing arts.